 Want the low-down on whey protein first?
 Nutritionist Richie has all the info here...

-1. Vegan & Vegetarian Protein Powder
+1. Vegan Protein Blend

 First up is the Vegan Protein Blend, a blend that contains protein derived from plant-based sources.
-Myprotein’s tri-blend of pea protein, brown rice protein and hemp protein combines these top sources of BCAAs (the building blocks of protein, which add to the structure of your new muscle tissues), creating a complete amino acid profile.
+Myprotein's tri-blend of pea protein, brown rice protein, and hemp protein combines these top sources of BCAAs (the building blocks of protein, which add to the structure of your new muscle tissues), creating a complete amino acid profile.

 Along with these essential amino acids, this plant-powered product packs a whopping 22g of protein.

-2. Lactose-free Protein Powder
+2. Lactose-free protein powder

-The answer is to seek out plant or egg-based proteins including brown rice, hemp and pea protein powders.
-The good news is that you’ll be pleasantly surprised to learn the protein per serving content rivals that of whey, so take a look at our vegan and vegetarian protein powders,
+The answer is to seek out plant or egg-based proteins including brown rice, hemp, and pea protein powders.
+The good news is that you'll be pleasantly surprised to learn the protein per serving content rivals that of whey, so take a look at our vegan and vegetarian protein powders.

 Soy protein powder is just as effective as many animal-based proteins.
 It's also a great source of protein for anyone looking to trim fat.
 Soybeans are a legume that are naturally high in protein and also fairly low in fat.